|

 First:

-to become more creative, the first consideration for you and me as artists
+more creative, the first consideration for you and me as artists is deciding

-is deciding what to do.
+what to do.
 What will be subject of my work?
-The suggestions
+The suggestions offered in

-offered in this lesson describe how you can change your thinking and your
+this lesson describe how you can change your thinking and your ideas to

-ideas to make visual creations more interesting and more creative.
-One
+make visual creations more interesting and more creative.
+One of the tell-tale

-of the tell-tale signs of unskilled and untrained artist is that their
+signs of unskilled and untrained artist is that their pictures often lack

-Visual content the picture is BORING!
-Breaking up the Space is the beginning
+picture is BORING!
+Breaking up the Space is the beginning of developing

-of developing visual content.
-I refer to this stage of development as
+visual content.
+I refer to this stage of development as "primary breakup

-"primary breakup forms or objects".
-You can think of this as part of the
+forms or objects".
+You can think of this as part of the creative process.

-creative process.
 It is idea development.
-It is thinking through the image
+It is thinking through the image content in a

-content in a picture.
-A less creative, less interesting, picture will
+picture.
+A less creative, less interesting, picture will have a short

-have a short list.
-Following is a sample of the idea building process
+list.
+Following is a sample of the idea building process where we actually

 Sample of how to develop an Idea List:

-you know something about?
-What is meaningful or expressive to an idea
+about?
+What is meaningful or expressive to an idea or attitude?

 WHAT??
 Here is one random example.
 I choose "Garden Patch" as the subject